davidrg/ckwin/README.md

 ----------------------

-Kermit 95 supports virtually all 32bit and 64bit releases of Microsoft Windows onl all CPU architectures.
+Kermit 95 supports virtually all 32bit and 64bit releases of Microsoft Windows on all CPU architectures.
 The only exceptions are [Windows NT 3.10](https://github.com/davidrg/ckwin/issues/164), and MIPS Windows NT 3.50 (issues with the compiler in the NT 3.1 SDK).
 However, due to lack of hardware some non-x86 platforms (ARM, ARM64, Itanium) are not actively so bug reports from users are essential on these platforms.